taha-abbasi/pizza-pets-docs-guide-how-to/game-mechanics/feeding-mechanics.md

 ### 🍺 Beer
 - **Effect:** Gains **+2 hearts ❤️❤️**.
 - **Side Effect:** Increases chance of **💩 poop** by **69%**.
-- **Perfect For:** A big heart boost, but tread carefully—this is the **Ethereum** of feeding mechanics, powerful but sometimes unpredictable.
+- **Perfect For:** A big heart boost, but tread carefully—this is the **Pump.fun** of feeding mechanics, powerful but sometimes unpredictable.

 ---